spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 }
 ```

-So the UI application is ready and will include the session ID in a header called "X-Session" for all calls to the backend.
+So the UI application is ready and will include the session ID in a header called "X-Auth-Token" for all calls to the backend.

 ## Authentication in the Resource Server